IBM/aspera-cli/docs/README.erb.md

 ./<%=cmd%> install
 ```

-Start using it !
+Note that <%=cmd%> is run in the container, so transfers are also executed in the container (not calling host, like for the regular <%=cmd%>).

-Note that the tool is run in the container, so transfers are also executed in the container, not calling host.
+The wrapping script maps the folder `/usr/src/app/config` in the container to configuration folder `$HOME/.aspera/<%=cmd%>` on host.

-The wrapping script maps the container folder `/usr/src/app/config` to configuration folder `$HOME/.aspera/<%=cmd%>` on host.
+This allows having persistent configuration.

 To transfer to/from the native host, you will need to map a volume in docker or use the config folder (already mapped).
-To add local storage as a volume edit the script: <%=tool%> and add a `--volume` stanza.
+To add local storage as a volume edit the script: <%=tool%> and add a `--volume` stanza near the existing one.

 ### <a id="ruby"></a>Ruby